AhmedSalamaAbuzaid/Quiz-Application/README.md

 # Quiz-Application
-Quick Quiz-Application with java script 9 Questions in html
+Quick Quiz-Application with javascript you have 9 Questions in HTML